Energy and Force 101...

 Radio takes advantage of the fact that electromagnetic energy naturally propagates at the speed of light which also means any unbalanced force it carries can also propagate at this speed as well.
 Looked at in this manner, radio is just a clever way we have developed to be able to do useful work at the speed of light.
 And, it is the information we overlay on the electromagnetic carrier wave that causes useful work to be done in the detector portion of the receiver.
 This is a useful insight: in a radio, it is the propagating EM (electromagnetic) wave that is bounded by the lightspeed limit - not the information imprinted on it.
 Information it seems, is the key.
 Use water waves, and any information is bounded by the speed of the water wave, a few hundred miles per hour.
 If you use metal, say the steel rails of train tracks for example, as the medium for transmitting sound forces, you can go as high as 6,100 meters per second.
 A dramatic example of this disparity in different mediums happens during a thunder storm.
 You see a lightning strike, and several seconds later, you hear the thunder clap.
 You see the light first because it is electromagnetic, and EM waves need no medium (light actually slows down by around 90,000 meters per second in air).
 Since air is needed to act as a mechanical conduit for the sound information to reach your ears, the maximum speed for sound information is limited by the movement of the gas molecules that make up the atmosphere, so you see first, and hear later.
 In all cases, we are dealing with the speed of the thing that carries the information, not the actual speed of information itself (at its most basic form, information, too, is simply a definition.
 Can anyone tell me what the speed of a definition is? ).
 The speed of information is defined by what carries it.
 This is a perfect example of confusing the message with the medium.

 The reason why energy gets in the way is because it acts as a brake on the information it contains.
 Force, work, and by extension energy, are all limited by the speed of light.
 But, information is not.
 It is simply hitching a ride along the way, going as fast as it is allowed.
 Think of it this way: the medium is acting as an anchor on information, dragging it along, its speed limited by whatever anchor you care to use.
 Get rid of that anchor, and the speed information can travel may literally be infinite.
 This is what happens in nature.
 The universe uses information traveling instantaneously to communicate with parts of itself.
 This is what is happening when you make an electron flip its spin state in an EPR - style experiment.
 The information of this occurrence is instantly transferred to the other particle, and it reacts.
-In the wild, this occurance is random in nature, and so can't be used to make a meaningful signal.
+In the wild, this occurrence is random in nature, and so can't be used to make a meaningful signal.
 In the language of quantum physics, we say the properties of the two particles are 'entangled' because they share a common origin.
 They share information without the benefit of an anchor.
 Can we somehow untangle them and bend them to our will?
 Unfortunately, no. The reason why is simply because we can't control a truly random process, which is what the spin states of the electron in your EPR experiment are exhibiting.
 A truly random process, which is to say, stochastically random, can not be controlled.
 It's like I said earlier.
 How do you modulate static noise?
 That is what those spin flips are.
 Random.
 The best you can do is to run your experiment, then sit down later, after the experimental run is over, with your lab partner, and see if you can correlate data points over a cup of coffee.
 Very much slower than light... this is why any attempt to base faster than light communications schema directly on EPR type research is doomed to failure.
-At best, we can take EPR style research as a signpost that the universe doesn't explicitly forbid FTL information transfer.
-That is an important clue - it doesn't seem to be information itself that is forbidden as an entity to move superluminally, just the form that information takes.
-Maybe we need to develop a broader and more powerful definition of information?

 PSI

 There is one more item that needs to be mentioned.
 The quantum world is not like the world we see around us.
 By our perceptions, strange things can happen to individual subatomic particles that will never happen to the huge aggregates of particles that we can see.
 First, it is necessary to understand that on the quantum level, both particles and waves can share common properties.
 Sometimes particles act like waves, and vice versa.
 It's called wave - particle duality.
 A moving particle possesses a wavelike character and has a frequency, and wavelength.
 This is so strong a fact that you can represent a discreet particle with a wave equation called Psi, named after the letter in the Greek alphabet.
-Psi is the so-called Schrödinger wave equation.
-All matter can be represented by a wave equation, so we can even go so far as to call them matter-waves.
-Now, the thing about the wave equation is that it is imaginary.
-In order to use it, we need to make it 'real' by squaring it, because squaring an imaginary number or quantity makes it mathematically real.
-There are more manipulations as well, but the key point is that the entire foundation of modern science, from the physics we learned in high school, to the advanced theoretical work being done in large university and government labs is based ultimately, on something that is imaginary.
-This bears some looking into.
-The fact that physical reality is describable by something that is imaginary almost seems like a funny joke and another clue towards superluminal communication - more in a bit.
+Psi is the so-called Schrödinger wave equation, formulated by the physicist Erwin Schrödinger (1887 - 1961).